 Eadric was married to Ethelred's daughter Edith by 1009, thus becoming the king's son-in-law, he was appointed Ealdorman of Mercia in 1007.
 On St. Brice's Day, (18th November) 1002, King Ethelred foolishly ordered a great massacre of Danes throughout England in a single day and rivers of blood were shed.
 One of the victims of this outrage was Gunhilda, the sister of Sweyn, King of Denmark.
 Danish poetry recorded that Sweyn swore on the bragging cup to be avenged on the cowardly Ethelred.

-Canute (below left), the son of Sweyn, landed in England in August accompanied by an invasion force of about 200 ships.
+Canute, the son of Sweyn, landed in England in August accompanied by an invasion force of about 200 ships.
 Eadric gathered an army at Cosham, where king Æthelred was ailing.
 The king's eldest son, Edmund Ironside, (right) joined with him.
-Eadric treacherously took forty ships from the Æthelred's fleet, and fled to Canute.
+Eadric treacherously took forty ships from the Æthelred's fleet and fled to Canute.
 Around the New Year, Eadric accompanied Canute into Warwickshire, where they plundered, burned and slew all they encountered.
 Edmund assembled an army to resist them but his Mercian forces refused to fight the Danes and disbanded.
 Edmund went on to assemble a further army and, with the assistance of Uhtred the Bold Earl of Northumbria, plundered Eadric's lands in Staffordshire, Shropshire, and Cheshire.
-Uhtred then returned to Northumbria, were his lands were occupied by the Danes and he was obliged to submit to Canute.
-Uhtred was summoned to a meeting with Canute, he travelled to the rendezvous point at the hamlet of Wiheal on the southern boundary of Northumbria and in accordance with custom he and his men gave up their swords and axes.
-Uhtred the Bold and his men were then murdered by the Northumbrian magnate, Thurbrand the Hold, with assistance from Uhtred's own servant, Wighill and with the connivance of Canute.
+Uhtred then returned to Northumbria, where his lands were occupied by the Danes and he was obliged to submit to Canute.
+Uhtred was summoned to a meeting with Canute, he travelled to the rendezvous point at the hamlet of Wiheal on the southern boundary of Northumbria and following custom he and his men gave up their swords and axes.
+Uhtred the Bold and his men were then murdered by the Northumbrian magnate, Thurbrand the Hold, with assistance from Uhtred's servant, Wighill and with the connivance of Canute.

-Edmund's forces initially fled, but on realising he still lived, fought on bravely until dusk.
-Eadric and Canute left the battlefield under cover of darkness and returned to London .
-Edmund then succeeed in rescueing London from the invaders, driving Eadric and Cnut out of the city and defeating them after crossing the Thames at Brentford; but he suffered heavy losses.
+Edmund's forces initially fled, but realising he still lived, fought on bravely until dusk.
+Eadric and Canute left the battlefield under cover of darkness and returned to London.
+Edmund then succeeded in rescuing London from the invaders, driving Eadric and Cnut out of the city and defeating them after crossing the Thames at Brentford; but he suffered heavy losses.
 He withdrew to Wessex to gather fresh troops, and the Danes again brought London under siege.
 But after another unsuccessful assault, they withdrew into Kent.
 After a final defeat at Otford, Eadric met Edmund at Aylesford and was accepted back into his favour.

 On 18 October 1016, the Danes were engaged by Edmund's army as they retired towards their ships, leading to the Battle of Assandun, which was fought at either Ashingdon, in south-east, or Ashdon, in north-west Essex.
 In the ensuing struggle, Eadric, whose return to the English side may have been a ruse, withdrew his forces from the field of battle, as the Anglo-Saxon Chronicle records, he "betrayed his natural lord and all the people of England", resulting in a decisive Danish victory.